 - disability-specific organisations

-Most services and programs have a list of guidelines for letting people into the service.
+Most disability services and programs have a list of guidelines for letting people into the service.
 Sometimes these are easy to understand, but sometimes it might not be clear whether your child or family can get the service.
 If you’re not sure, ask the service provider for more information.

 Our Disability Services Pathfinder

-Getting answers, getting organised
+Disability services: getting answers, getting organised

 Questions and answers

 When you start exploring services for your child, it helps to ask as many questions as you can:

 - Let the questions pour out – there’s no question that’s not worth asking.